BSC Glasgow FC Disability Policy

 - The Club will provide free access for supporters with disabilities and half-price admission for their carers The Club will ensure that the scheme does not discriminate between disabled people with differing impairments.

-- The Club is committed to making the necessary reasonable adjustments described by the Disability Discrimination Act and its relevant Codes of Practice to ensure full compliance with the legislation.
+- The Club is committed to making the necessary reasonable adjustments described by the Equality Act 2010 and its relevant Codes of Practice to ensure full compliance with the legislation.

 - The Club will undertake such additional works as are reasonably required within the timescales set out in the Act.

 - The Club has a grievance procedure in place and guarantees to its disabled supporters and customers that any complaints of discrimination will be dealt with quickly under that procedure.

 - The Club has advised its staff that any incident of discrimination under the provisions of the Act is a serious matter and will be dealt with under the Club’s Disciplinary Procedures.

 When considering persons for employment BSC Glasgow Football Club will not discriminate against a disabled person: